We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “There are multiple medications that are FDA-approved for psoriatic arthritis, including methotrexate and immune modulation.
 The latter are extremely effective in down-regulating the inflammatory process on the skin and joints,” Palm adds.

 When researching and buying CBD products online, you may see the following terms:

-- CBD isolate: CBD with no other cannabinoids and no THC
+- CBD isolate: contains CBD, no other cannabinoids, and no THC

 - Broad-spectrum CBD: contains most cannabinoids, but it generally doesn’t include THC